Mick1998/name-generator/README.md

 - **Name Generation**.
 The library generates a name randomly from a list of given names, organized through gender and country of origin.

 - **Surname Generation**.
-The library generates a surname randomly from a list of given names, organized through country of origin.
+The library generates a surname randomly from a list of surnames, organized through country of origin.

 - **Full Name**.
 Easily append one or more names and surnames to generate a full name with an intuitive API.